basovakatya11/Computer-Vision-Project/README.md

 ## Installation

 Warning: the repo takes a long time to download - contains large 'datasets' folder(13,000+ files (758 MB) tracked via Git LFS) and heavy model weights file(resnet50_mask_best.pth is ~90 MB tracked with LFS).
+Be patient.

 To set up the application, please follow these steps: